Genes Reunited: Features

 Members are able to build their family tree by posting it on the site and investigating which ancestors they share with other members.
-They can also search historical records, such as census records from England, Wales and Scotland and birth, marriage and death records dating from 1837 to 2006.
 Online community boards give members the opportunity to chat and share advice.
 They can also upload and share family photos and documents.
 Each name added to a family tree is given a profile where all information can be stored.

+A subset of records from the parent company Findmypast can be accessed, on a pay-as-you-go basis, or by subscription.
+They can also search historical records, such as census records from England, Wales and Scotland and birth, marriage and death records dating from 1837 to 2006.